How to Learn Serbian in 9 Steps: The Most Powerful Technique

 That’s why I’ve made them an integral part of my Serbian course for beginners!

-The Tako Lako Beginner Serbian Course contains texts carefully designed to teach you the vocabulary and the grammar you need.
+My online Serbian language learning platform Serbonika contains texts carefully designed to teach you the vocabulary and the grammar you need.

 Each text is translated and recorded as audio file.
 So you’ve got three steps solved: 1) finding the text, 2) reading and translating it, 5) audio.
-The rest is up to you.
+The rest is up to you – or your teacher.

 These lessons are the key part of my method!

-You’ll get the most of them by following my advanced story-telling technique throughout the Tako Lako Beginner Serbian Course.
+You’ll get the most of them by following my advanced story-telling technique throughout Serbonika’s courses.

 Try this technique for yourself and let me know how it worked!